Dilloid/sem-group-17/use-cases/use-case-2.md

 ### Goal in Context

-As an organisation, we want to generate a report on all the countries in the world, organised by largest population to smallest.
+As an *organisation employee*, I want to *generate a report on all the countries in the world, organised by largest ion to smallest*.

 ### Scope

-The world.
+World.

 ### Level